Three pink tennis balls on a blue court

 The Code #17: “Prompt calls eliminate two chance option.
 A player must make all calls promptly.
 A call must be made either before the player’s return shot has gone out of play or before an opponent has had an opportunity to play the return shot.”

-What happens if my opponent doesn’t admit to a double bounce?
+In tennis, what happens if my opponent doesn’t admit to a double bounce?

 Source: